You need a special licence if you are:

 If you submit your application less than 20 working days before your event, you need to tell us why.
 The application form will ask you for this information.
 The District Licensing Committee will decide if your application can be processed.
 If declined, you will not receive a refund.

-If you are planning a large events (over 400 people), additional information is required, including a Alcohol Management Plan.
+If you are planning a large event (over 400 people), additional information is required, including an Alcohol Management Plan.
 Download the guide and template for the plan below.

 Planning an Event

 Download our Guide for Event Organisers (PDF, 559KB) if you are planning an event in Masterton.

 If you have any questions please contact the alcohol licensing team by phone (06) 370 6300 or email [email protected].

 Read the checklist on the front page of your application form to make sure you include all the documents we need.
 You’ll need to let us know:

 - What type of event you’re having, and the days and hours you are selling alcohol.